-• religion but only to 'belong' to the group, not because they 'believe'.
-Students know that factors such as place, culture and identity can impact on the lived expression of a religion or worldview • virtual to examine the connections between individual and organised worldviews.
+interpretation and authority afforded to texts.
+Texts can be used to support or countermand belief in God/a deity/the supernatural.
+Living (Human and social science) The degree to which a text is given authority has an impact on how closely it is followed.
+Beliefs and ways of living interact, but individual choice and interpretation impact on the way that beliefs are lived out.
+Religions and worldviews are influenced by cultures, times and places, especially as ideas spread.
+Students know that not all religious beliefs are expressed in the same way or with the same level of commitment.
+Students securely know that individuals and communities might identify with organised worldviews such as religious traditions, but their lived experience may be incredibly diverse.
+Students know that people may identify with organised worldviews such as a religion but only to 'belong' to the group, not because they 'believe'.
+Students know that factors such as place, culture and identity can impact on the lived expression of a religion or worldview Students know how to ask questions appropriately.
+Students demonstrate respect for nuance and difference.
+Students engage confidently in enquiries, developing knowledge and understanding that religions and worldviews look different to all people.
+Students make good use of encounter - visits and visitors - whether in person or virtual to examine the connections between individual and organised worldviews.
 Students are able to articulate their evaluations and conclusions, using a suitable range of evidence.
 Thinking (Philosophy) Philosophical and ethical debates are still relevant and apply in current settings and situations.
 Questions that have been debated over the centuries are still significant.
-Different religions and worldviews respond to philosophical questions in a variety of ways. • Students securely know about philosophies of religion from several religious traditions, how these are applied to life now and how they have been applied in the past.
+Different religions and worldviews respond to philosophical questions in a variety of ways.
+Students securely know about philosophies of religion from several religious traditions, how these are applied to life now and how they have been applied in the past.
 Students know that philosophies and theories can be applied to modern day contexts and scenarios.
-Students know that some philosophies and ethical ideas are contested. • students confidently apply philosophies and ethical theories to current contexts and situations through debate and discussion.
+Students know that some philosophies and Students confidently apply philosophies and ethical theories to current contexts and situations through debate and discussion.
 Students more confidently employ reasoning as applied to different situations and scenarios of life.
-Students respond with growing confidence to epistemological questioning, e.g. where does this knowledge come from and how reliable is it?
-Students demonstrate a developing understanding of philosophy of religion.
-Students show growing knowledge and understanding and can apply a wide range of philosophies of religion from a variety of religious traditions.
+Students respond with growing confidence to epistemological questioning, e.g. where

+ethical ideas are does this knowledge

+contested. come from and how

+reliable is it?

+Students demonstrate a

+developing

+understanding of

+philosophy of religion.

+Students show growing

+knowledge and

+understanding and can

+apply a wide range of

+philosophies of religion

+from a variety of

+religious traditions.

-8 SUGGESTED RESOURCES AND FURTHER READING
+7 SUGGESTED RESOURCES AND FURTHER READING